New Year's Eve at the Holiday Region

 Shortly before midnight, people gather outside with a glass of sparkling wine and count down the countdown.
 At midnight the rockets start and it's about to start the new year.
 At the same time it crackles and crashes of the many bangers and in the sky you see unique pictures in many colors and surrounded by smoke.

-Are you just starting to plan or are you still thinking where to go?
-Celebrate in the holiday region Dachstein Salzkammergut and experience the breathtaking atmosphere on New Year's Eve, when the picturesque mountain scenery is framed by fireworks.
-Look forward to your cozy room when you return to your accommodation late in the evening.
+Come in the Holiday Region Dachstein Salzkammergut and experience the breathtaking atmosphere on New Year's Eve, when the picturesque mountain scenery is framed by fireworks.
+Look forward to yourcozy roomwhen you return to your accommodation late in the evening.
 Start right into the new year after a delicious breakfast!

 6 Facts to the last night of the Year